Krein-Feller operators on Riemannian manifolds: compactness of embedding and Hodge's theorem: Compact embedding theorem for measures without compact support

 \begin{thm}[McKean \cite{McKean_1970}] Let $M$ be a complete simply connected Riemannian $n$-manifold with sectional curvature bounded from above by a negative constant $-\kappa$.
-Let $\lambda(D)$ be the first eigenvalue (for either the Dirichlet problem or the Neumann problem) of the Laplacian for the compact subdomain $D$.
-Then $\lambda(M):=\inf \lambda(D) \geq (n-1)^2\kappa/4$. \end{thm} Notice that the condition $\lambda(M)>0$ is equivalent to the validity of (PI1).
-McKean's theorem implies that a complete simply connected Riemannian manifold $M$ with negative sectional curvature satisfies (PI1).
+Let $\lambda(D)$ be the first (non-zero) eigenvalue (for either the Dirichlet problem or the Neumann problem) of the Laplacian for the compact subdomain $D$.
+Then $\lambda(M):=\inf \lambda(D) \geq (n-1)^2\kappa/4$. \end{thm} Notice that the condition $\lambda(M)>0$ is equivalent to the validity of (PID) for all open subsets $\Omega\subseteq M$, and the condition $\lambda(M)> 0$ is equivalent to the validity of (PIE) for $M$.
+McKean's theorem implies that a complete simply connected Riemannian manifold $M$ with negative sectional curvature satisfies (PID) or (PIE).

-Next, we provide some examples of manifolds that satisfy (PI1).
+Next, we provide some other examples of manifolds that satisfy (PID).
 Let $M$ be a complete noncompact Riemannian $n$-manifold.
 We say that $M$ has {\em $k$ ends $E_1,\ldots,E_k$} if there exists a bounded open set $U$ such that